VAN OWNER POLICIES

 Major Damage or Collisions

 The renter is responsible for covering the costs of any major damage due to accidents, collisions, theft, or other non-mechanical issues that might arise.
-All renters are required to purchase an insurance policy that includes $1 million in liability and $75,000 - $250,000 (depending on the vehicle) in comp and collision.
-The policy has a $1,500 deductible that is the renter’s responsibility.
+All renters are required to purchase an insurance policy that includes comp and collision as well as liability coverage.
+The policy has a $2500 deductible that is the renter’s responsibility.

 Member of the Owner Community

 You are joining other owners who are making their camper vans available on GoCamp.
 We’ll have much to learn from each other and we’ll be able to help each other out occasionally.
 You will also be expected to participate in occasional owner meetings such as an initial orientation and/or semi-regular feedback meetings.
 GoCamp will rely on you to share your experiences and help us improve the service over time.